Lecturize/Laravel-Addresses/README.md

 - [2022-05-16] **v1.1** Updated dependencies to PHP 8 and Laravel 8/9 - for older versions please refer to v1.0.
 - [2023-02-21] **v1.2** Laravel 10 support.
 - [2023-09-21] **v1.3** Support custom models for addresses and contacts, thanks to @bfiessinger.
 The geocoding feature now requires a Google Maps key, see 'Geocoding' above.
 Also, @bfiessinger has added fallback support for flags, see pull request #40 for further info.
+- [in-progress] **v1.4** Added additional contact fields to the addresses table, to allow for easier standalone usage (without the contacts model).
+This is intended to reduce the complexity of relationships and queries, that before were necessary e.g. to generate a shipping label from address and contact.

 ## License